SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 # 86. - *Inspiring Leader* © [UB]

-You can spend 10 minutes to inspire all friendly creatures, including you, within 30 ft of you.
+You can spend 10 minutes to inspire all friendly creatures, including you, within 30ft of you.
 Each creature gains temporary hit points equal to your level + your Charisma modifier.

 # 87. - Lock Breaker [SOL]